afrechtoasta/myPortfolio/manual.md

 # Where to find CC and Mods

 ## 1. Safety When Searching
 There are multiple places you can find CC or Mods for your game.
 Common choices are websites or social media.
-When searching online you must understand the possible risk you take when downloading from places you don't know well.
+When searching online, you must understand the possible risk you take when downloading from places you don't know well.
 Certain websites can be unsafe, and files may not be as they appear.
 Not only putting your game at risk, but your computer's security at risk.

 Safe Habits:

    - Find user reviews or community discussions about different websites.
 A great resource is the discussion board for *The Sims 4* on the [EA website](<https://forums.ea.com/category/the-sims-4-en>).
-In the discussion board you can find all types of information, not just about CC and Mods.
+In the discussion board, you can find all types of information, not just about CC and Mods.
 Another resource is [*The Sims 4* Mods community](<https://www.reddit.com/r/TheSims4Mods/>) on Reddit.
    - Avoid files that say *.exe*, which is an executable file.
-When you double-click on it, it informs your computer to run some type of program.
-In regards to *The Sims 4*, you don't need .exe files, so make sure to avoid them.
-If you accidentally download one, simply delete it, just make sure not to double-click during the deletion process.
+When you double-click on it, it informs your computer to run a program embedded in the file.
+For *The Sims 4*, .exe files are not needed.
+Make sure to avoid them.
+If you accidentally download one, delete it.
+Remember not to double-click during the deletion process.
 To know what type of files you should see, check the [types or kind of files section](#2-The-Type-or-Kind-of-File)

-Luckily, there are some common places known by many users where you can share and get cc from.
+Luckily, there are some common places known by many users where you can share and get CC from.

 ## 2. Popular CC Sources
-   1. [The Sims Resource (TSR)](<https://www.thesimsresource.com/>) is a well-known place that acts as a platform for other players who have created CC to share it with others.
-You can find CC for *The Sims 1, 2, 3, and 4* on the page
+   1. [The Sims Resource (TSR)](<https://www.thesimsresource.com/>) is a well-known place that serves as a platform for other players who have created CC to share.
+You can find CC for *The Sims 1, 2, 3, and 4* on the website.
-   2. [ModTheSims](<https://modthesims.info/>) is another popular place to find CC and just like TSR it provides CC for *The Sims 1, 2, 3, and 4*.
+   2. [ModTheSims](<https://modthesims.info/>) is another popular platform, like TSR, that provides CC for *The Sims 1, 2, 3, and 4*.

-Some other options are social media platforms like [Tumblr](<https://www.tumblr.com/>) or [Pinterest](<https://www.pinterest.com/>), where the creators themselves will post their creations, but again, it's important to ensure that the independent creators are trustworthy; Make sure to do your research.
+Some other options are social media platforms like [Tumblr](<https://www.tumblr.com/>) or [Pinterest](<https://www.pinterest.com/>), where the creators will post their creations.
+It is important to ensure that the independent creators are trustworthy.
+Remember to do your research.

 ---
 # Downloading your CC and Mods

-As iterated in [Safety When Searching](#1-Safety-When-Searching), when on websites and social media platforms it's important to exercise online safety.
-Avoid clicking on ads or things that have nothing to do with the purpose of you on that website or platform.
+As iterated in [Safety When Searching](#1-Safety-When-Searching), it is important to exercise online safety.
+Avoid clicking on ads unrelated to your purpose on that website or platform.
 Downloading Ad blocker extensions on your browser can help protect yourself when searching online.

 ![Figure 1](https://github.com/user-attachments/assets/b0d087bd-3609-4520-85df-42fe1b7cb7ca)
 *Figure 4*